ms-jpq/chadtree/README.md

 ## Special Thanks

+CHADTree does not define it's own colours beyond some minimal defaults, all themes are imported from other open source projects.

-> The base icons are imported from the [vim-devicon](https://github.com/ryanoasis/vim-devicons) project
+> The base icons are imported from the [vim-devicon](https://github.com/ryanoasis/vim-devicons)

-> The fallback colours are imported from the [vim-nerdtree-syntax-highlight](https://github.com/tiagofumo/vim-nerdtree-syntax-highlight) project

-> All emoji icons are imported from the [vim-emoji-icon-theme](https://github.com/adelarsq/vim-emoji-icon-theme) project by [adelarsq](https://github.com/adelarsq)
+> All emoji icons are imported from the [vim-emoji-icon-theme](https://github.com/adelarsq/vim-emoji-icon-theme)

+> Some themes are imported from [dircolors-solarized](https://github.com/seebi/dircolors-solarized)

+> Some themes are imported from [nord-dircolors](https://github.com/arcticicestudio/nord-dircolors)

+> Some themes are imported from [vim-nerdtree-syntax-highlight](https://github.com/tiagofumo/vim-nerdtree-syntax-highlight)